fvmformal/fvm/doc/sphinx/source/publications.rst

 Publications
 ============

-The following are the publications related to FVM.
+Please find below the publications related to FVM, and the specific bibtex entries to cite them in papers or reports.

-If you are using the FVM in
-an academic context, please cite the methodology as: verify academic
+If you are using the FVM in an academic context, please cite the methodology :cite:p:`FVM_methodology`.
-How to cite the FVM:

 .. rubric:: Journal articles